 The Smith Venture is a cross country or trail helmet designed for riders wanting a light and comfortable helmet that can keep them safe.
 Smith is a well-known company with a reputation for producing high-end products, and the Venture is no exception.
+In this review of the Smith Venture, we will look into who it suits and the pros and cons of the helmet.

 It is aimed at the everyday rider who tackles the local bike park, trails, or for a commuter wanting a nice-looking lid.
 We wouldn’t recommend this helmet for the expert enduro rider wanting to tackle the advanced trails, as you’d need a little more protection.